If you’re thinking about visiting Costa Rica but not sure when, then bookmark this blog post.

 - This is the high tourism season so it is the most expensive and crowded time in Costa Rica.

 - February is normally the driest month.
-March and April are the hottest.

 Rainy Season for Less Crowds and Cheaper Prices

-Costa Rica’s rainy season is generally from middle of May – end of November and this is considered as Costa Rica’s “winter” or “green season” due to the intense lush foliage that bursts into life with the rain.
+This is considered as Costa Rica’s “winter” or “green season” due to the intense lush rainforest foliage that bursts into life with the rain.
 For this reason, tourist prices are cheaper and the crowds thin out.

 Not sure if you should visit in rainy season?
 Read our tips for visiting Costa Rica in rainy season here.

-- Some businesses may close during September/October, have limited availability or undergo construction.
+- Some businesses close during September/October, have limited availability or undergo construction.

-- There is a “little summer” in July where it stops raining and dries up for a week or so.
-This is normally around mid July.
-July is also a busy month because of families coming during summer vacation.
-Make sure to book your cars and services at least 2 months out if visiting in July and August.
+- July is also a busy month because of families coming during summer vacation.
+Make sure to book your cars and services at least 2 months out if visiting in at the end of June or July.

 If you’re visiting in rainy season, make sure to pack appropriately.
 Check out our guide to packing for rainy season in Costa Rica and our guide to packing for Costa Rica.